FrederikTobner/JANUS/book/src/chapter-03-boot-process/multiboot-header.md

 # The Multiboot2 Header

-When you power on a PC, the BIOS loads GRUB from disk.
-GRUB then scans the first 32KB of our kernel binary looking for a magic number—a secret handshake that says "hey, I'm a bootable kernel, load me!"
+Before we dive deeper, let’s clear up some boot-time jargon.
+When your PC springs to life, a whole relay race of software layers gets your kernel running.
+Each has a job to do—let’s meet the team.

+**Firmware**
+Firmware is the code burned into your motherboard.
+It’s the first thing that runs when you hit the power button.
+There are two main types: the classic BIOS and the more modern UEFI.

+**Boot Loader**
+A boot loader is a small program loaded by the firmware.
+Its job?
+Find your kernel and hand over control.
+We will be using GRUB which handles Linux, BSD, and more.

+**Boot Protocols**
+Boot protocols on the other hands define the machine-state when the kernel is given control by the bootloader

 [!side]
-The magic number 0xe85250d6 was chosen randomly.
-It's unlikely to appear by accident in executable code.
+**Aside: Why "Multiboot"?**
+Back in the 90s, every OS had its own weird boot protocol.
+Want to boot Linux?
+Use LILO.
+Want FreeBSD?
+Different loader.
+GRUB said "enough of this nonsense" and created Multiboot—a universal protocol.
+Now any OS that implements it can boot from GRUB.
 [/!side]

-No magic number?
-GRUB ignores you.
-Your kernel sits there on disk, lifeless.
+We will be using the Multiboot2 standard in this book.

+When you power on a PC using UEFI and GRUB, the UEFI will load GRUB from disk.
+GRUB then scans the first 32KB of our kernel binary looking for a magic number—a secret handshake that says "hey, I'm a bootable kernel, load me!"

+If you do not provide this magic number GRUB will ignore your kernel.

 ```
 Boot Sequence: